COMMON SENSE LOCAL GOVERNMENT

 Tracey graduated from the University of Florida with a degree in Advertising.
 She currently serves as a board member on the Veteran’s Council of Indian River County.

-In her role as a community advocate she has worked with organizations like the Indian River County Healthy Start Coalition, Child Care Resources, the We Care Foundation, the Buggy Bunch, and the Live Like Cole Foundation.
+In her role as a community advocate, she has worked with organizations like the Indian River County Healthy Start Coalition, Child Care Resources, the We Care Foundation, the Buggy Bunch, and the Live Like Cole Foundation.

-She was recently honored as a Junior League of Indian River Woman of the Year nominee for 2020 and was awarded “Fiscal Conservative of the Year” from the Taxpayer’s Association of Indian River County.
+She was recently honored as a Junior League of Indian River Woman of the Year nominee for 2020 and was awarded “Fiscal Conservative of the Year” by the Taxpayer’s Association of Indian River County.

-Tracey has been active in Impact 100, a philanthropic effort by women in Indian River County which provides grants throughout the local community, and she also served as Co-President of the Saint Edward’s School Parents Association.
+Tracey has been active in Impact 100, a philanthropic effort by women in Indian River County that provides grants throughout the local community, and she also served as Co-President of the Saint Edward’s School Parents Association.